A quiet corner of the Winelands

 Darling

 Darling is the new kid on the block on the South African viticultural scene, despite the first wines from this area being produced over 150 years ago.
-The town itself is full of artisan shops, restaurants and other local establishments to explore, enjoy and take in the local culture.
+The town itself is full of artisan shops, restaurants, and other local establishments to explore, enjoy, and take in the local culture.

 Groot Winterhoek Wilderness Conservation Area

 Nestled behind the steep cliffs of the Klein Winterhoek Mountains is the Groot Winterhoek Wilderness Conservation Area, an isolated refuge that boasts remarkable plant biodiversity, challenging hikes and root-stained mountain streams and pools to cool off in.
 Hiking trails through this rocky landscape can take anywhere from 30 minutes to 4 hours to complete.
 A few endemic wild flower species, among them the Tulbagh Clusterhead, can be found here, along with Klipspringers and wild cat species.
-The reserve is not well-known and therefor ideal for travelers who enjoy seclusion.
+The reserve is not well-known and therefore ideal for travelers who enjoy seclusion.